 The Audit Committee was established on 17 March 2006.
 The members of Audit Committee comprised of two non-executive directors, namely Mr. Tsui Che Yin Frank (chairman of Audit Committee) and Mr. William Yau.
-The primary duties of the Audit Committee include the review of the Group's financial reporting, the nature and scope of audit review as well as the effectiveness of the systems of risk management and internal control and compliance.
-The Audit Committee is also responsible for making recommendations in relation to the appointment, re-appointment and removal of the auditor, and reviewing and monitoring the auditor's independence and objectivity.
+The primary duties of the Audit Committee include review and monitor the Group's financial reporting, compliance with legal and regulatory requirements, the nature and scope of audit review as well as the effectiveness of the systems of risk management and internal control.
+The Audit Committee is also responsible for making recommendations in relation to the appointment, re-appointment, and removal of the auditor, and reviewing and monitoring the auditor's independence and objectivity.
 In addition, the Audit Committee discusses matters raised by the auditor and regulatory bodies to ensure that appropriate recommendations are implemented.